omeka/omeka-s-enduser/docs/content/items.md

 Use the **Media** tab to add [images, video, or other files](media.md).

 Using the buttons on the **Add New Media** menu on the right side of the screen, select a media type (Upload, URL, oEmbed, IIIF, YouTube, or HTML).
+Modules, such as [File Sideload](../modules/filesideload.md), can add more ways to gather media into Omeka.
+Other modules can import materials from other platforms directly into Omeka as items with attached media, such as the [Zotero import](../modules/zoteroimport.md) module.

 !["Add new media" drawer showing the options](contentfiles/items_mediaadd2.png)